 The University of Winnipeg’s downtown location defines its identity.
 Proudly devoted to serving the local community, the school has long been reaching out to those around it, working to adapt its offerings to shifting urban demographics.
 Winnipeg is now focused on addressing the educational needs of swelling Indigenous and immigrant communities.
-Annette Trimbee, the university’s president and an alumna, says: “I came to this school with the help of a scholarship, even though I came from a family that didn’t have much experience with university.
+Annette Trimbee, the university’s president and an alumnus, says: “I came to this school with the help of a scholarship, even though I came from a family that didn’t have much experience with university.
 I’m so proud U of W continues to find ways to make sure education is accessible to everyone, regardless of background and socio-economic status.”
-In 2016, the university mandated an Indigenous course requirement for all undergraduate degrees, one of the first universities in Canada to do so, ensuring that students have a baseline knowledge of Indigenous people and culture.
-The university has also invested in $217 million worth of expansions and renovations over the past decade.
-This includes the ultra-modern Buhler Centre with state-of-the-art classrooms, a science and environment building, and an athletic complex.
-In 2017, Leatherdale Hall is slated to open, a multi-use space that can be converted to a lecture hall, reception area or breakout rooms.
+Two years ago, the university mandated an Indigenous course requirement for all undergraduate degrees, one of the first universities in Canada to do so, ensuring that students have a baseline knowledge of Indigenous people and culture.
+Over the past decade, the university has invested $217 million in expansions and renovations.
+This includes several new buildings with state-of-the-art classrooms and learning spaces, a science and environment building, and an athletic complex.
+In 2018, the department of urban and inner-city studies will move to a new home in a mixed-use housing and educational project in Winnipeg’s North End.

 • Indigenous Studies and Governance: One of Canada’s few B.A.s entirely focused on Indigenous issues.
 There are opportunities to pursue a double major, combining Indigenous studies with criminal justice or politics.